River Otter

 |

-I saw my first otter on an early spring morning along
+I saw my first otter on an early

-otter seemed unperturbed by the lone human who stood on the opposite bank and watched him
+the otter seemed unperturbed by the lone human who

-hunt.
-He was quite a sight as he slipped easily in and out of the water in pursuit of
+was quite a sight as he slipped easily in and out of

-prey.
-I watched and followed along the opposite bank until he disappeared far upriver.
+along the opposite bank until he disappeared far

-They can swim many miles each day.
-I, on the other hand, was stopped when I ran out of
+the other hand, was stopped when I ran out of river

-I find their tracks.
 I saw a young otter along Bull Creek in Humboldt Redwoods State Park, California, not too long ago.
 It was busy exploring the shoreline and didn't notice my approach.
 I got to within 25 feet of it before it realized I was there and took off running upstream. |

 Otter Tracks and Sign |